- What is the Working Holiday Visa?

 What is the Working Holiday Visa?

-The Working Holiday Visa allows foreign citizens to come to Canada to work for up to 12 months.
-Generally, the visaa is intended for individuals between the age of 18 and 35.
+The Working Holiday Visa will allow you to visit and work.
+This visa allows citizens of certain countries to come to Canada to work for up to 12 months.
+Generally, the visa is intended for individuals between the age of 18 and 35.
 Applicants from some countries, however, cannot apply for it if they are older than 30 years of age.

 Who can apply for the Working Holiday Visa?

-If you come from one of the following countries and you meet the country-specific age requirement, you can apply for the Working Holiday Visa:
+If you come from one of the following countries and you meet the country-specific age requirement, you can apply for the IEC Working Holiday Visa program:

 - Australia – between 18 and 30 years old